 I was left on them for that many years my body seems not to be able to live without them these days.
 Believe me, it is not for the want of trying.
 Many times I have slowly weaned myself off this medication (over 3+ years) and it always ends the same… physical pain, and severe depression follow… For now, I have written enough…

 The owner of this site has asked people like me with experience of this type of medication to tell others in the hope that it will help them to question the doctor should there come a time in their lives that they are offered this kind of help.

 My advice for what it is worth, check out other areas of help first.
 I have often looked back and thought if I had been given the information on other areas that are available now, I would have checked it out first and maybe, just maybe I would not now be still trying to stop the taking of the medication that has dominated and controlled my life all these years.

 One other thing no matter what you are told about the new medication of today being free from side effects, it is worth remembering, that is what they told me 40+ plus years ago.

 My own thoughts on this type of mind medication?
 If it interferes with the body’s normal function then I believe there will always be a price to pay, no matter how small.

 Where an alias has been used to sign the story sufficient evidence has been presented to prove the truth of both ownership and story.

 The original author of this story has given Medibolism express permission to publish their work on the website.
 It may not be reproduced in ANY form.
-All rights reserved.
+All rights reserved by Author.